saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ### States

 A Salt state is a collection of actions you want to perform to put a system into a certain ‘state’ (hence the name).
-Inside the state, you can call different execution modules, custom execution modules and/or custom states.
+Inside the state, you can call different execution modules, states and/or custom state functions.

 {:refdef: style="text-align: center;"}
 ![Salt State](/img/salt_state.png "Salt State")